taskflow/taskflow/doc/cookbook/dynamic_tasking.md

 + Line 21 dumps the topology that represents the entire task dependency graph

 Line 7-13 is the main coding block to enable dynamic tasking.
-Cpp-Taskflow uses a variant date type to unify the interface of static tasking and dynamic tasking.
+Cpp-Taskflow uses a [std::variant][std::variant] date type to unify the interface of static tasking and dynamic tasking.
 The runtime will create a *subflow builder* passing it to task B, and spawn a dependency graph as described by the associated callable.
 This new subflow graph will be added to the topology to which its parent task B belongs to.